tukkek/shatteredlite/README.md

 Testing a variety of builds has shown the freebies to be necessary - being barely enough to complete the first shard when using consumables liberally and somewhat less so when being more frugal and mindful during gameplay.

-Attempting a first shard without any extra consumables is doable but requires a lot of kiting, active management of constitution and food rations/vital essences drops.
+Attempting a first shard without any extra consumables is doable but requires a lot of kiting, active management of constitution and food rations or vital essences drops.
 Some character builds will also struggle more than others (for example, those depending on close-range weapon attacks).
 This is doable but more like a "nightmare mode" that wouldn't be welcoming to most players (and very different from the balance found otherwise in the vanilla early game).

 ### Less levels per shard

-While not exactly a balance concern in the traditional sense, I found playing with two shards only to be closer to the balance of exploration and downtime found when playing the acts in Grim Dawn.
+As a matter of personal preference, I found playing with two shards only to be closer to the balance of exploration and downtime found when playing the acts in Grim Dawn.
 There is a better dynamic when it comes to the variery of exploration and boss fights and later, inventory management and theorycrafting.

 Less levels also allow players to build their starting characters more progressively, gaining less experience and level-ups in a row per shard.
 Grim Dawn theory-crafting works better by identifying weaknesses and strengths and building accordingly a few steps at a time, rather than having to level up all the way to level 15 in two shards (or at least when you're theorycrafting on-the-go and not relying on a build guide).